restify/node-restify/README.md

 * contentType(): returns the content-type sent, or RFC-defined default.
 * requestId: a uuid generated at request acceptance time.
 Send this to your downstreams for tracking.
+* uriParams: an object containing all the params you specified in the uri route
-* params: an object containing a merge of querystring, uri and body parameters.
+* params: an object containing a merge of querystring and body parameters.
 * body: the raw body data that came in.
 * startTime: the time the request was received at the server (not when data was finished processing).